ecitsolutions/Autotask/README.md

 ## Release notes

+### Version 2.0.3 - Bugfix

+* BUGFIX: Reference.cs assembly must only use keyword "new" if Microsoft.Bcl.AsyncInterfaces has been loaded.
+Which is kind of obvious in hindsight (issue [#121](https://github.com/ecitsolutions/Autotask/issues/121))

 ### Version 2.0.2 - API version update to 1.6.11 and support for Powershell 7.3.1+

 * NEW: Support for API version 1.6.11.
 New commands: Get-AtwsInventoryProduct, New-AtwsInventoryProduct, Remove-AtwsAccountAlert, Remove-AtwsInventoryProduct, Set-AtwsComanagedAssociation, Set-AtwsInventoryProduct (issue [#120](https://github.com/ecitsolutions/Autotask/issues/120))